 If you are developing a real-time application, the best way to monitor detailed CPU usage and other events is by capturing execution traces from real-time targets.
-With the help of the Real-Time Execution Trace Toolkit you can view and analyze the execution traces of real-time tasks including Virtual Instruments (Vis) and Operating System (OS) threads.
-The Real-Time Execution Trace Toolkit is an add-on for LabVIEW Real-Time 7.1.1 (and later) and LabWindows/CVI Real-Time 8.5 (and later).
-It comes with a 7-day evaluation period.
-It consists of two parts: the Instrumentation VIs and the Trace Viewing Utility.
+With the help of the Real-Time Trace Viewer you can view and analyze the execution traces of real-time tasks including Virtual Instruments (VIs) and Operating System (OS) threads.
+The Real-Time Trace Viewer consists of two parts: the Instrumentation VIs and the Trace Viewing Utility.
 The Instrumentation VIs need to be added around the code whose execution you would like to trace.
 The Trace Viewing Utility is used to view the captured execution trace.
+In 2013 and prior releases of the LabVIEW Real-Time Module and LabWindows/CVI Real-Time Module the Real-Time Trace Viewer is packaged as a separate toolkit (Real-Time Execution Trace Toolkit).

 Accessing low level execution information is critical for optimizing and debugging real-time applications because you can easily identify sources of jitter such as processor affinity, memory allocations, priority inheritance, or race conditions.